 Impact of the Fourteenth Amendment

-The Fourteenth Amendment has been pivotal in numerous landmark Supreme Court cases, including:
+The Fourteenth Amendment has been pivotal in numerous landmark Supreme Court cases:

 • Roe v.
-Wade (1973): Affirmed a woman’s right to choose regarding abortion.
+Wade (1973): Affirmed a woman’s right to choose regarding abortion under the right to privacy implied by the Due Process Clause.

 The Fifteenth Amendment: Voting Rights for All Men

 Ratified in 1870, the Fifteenth Amendment prohibits the federal and state governments from denying a citizen the right to vote based on “race, color, or previous condition of servitude.”
-This amendment was crucial for African American men, granting them a voice in the democratic process.
+This was a direct attempt to enfranchise African American men, particularly in the South, but it did not extend to women—a limitation that would take another fifty years to address.

 Challenges Following the Fifteenth Amendment

-Despite its ratification, the Fifteenth Amendment faced significant challenges, including:
+Despite its ratification, the Fifteenth Amendment faced systematic evasion:

-• Implementation of literacy tests and poll taxes to disenfranchise African American voters.
+• Literacy tests, poll taxes, and grandfather clauses were used to disenfranchise African American voters.

 The Nineteenth Amendment: Women’s Right to Vote